-Good Food Ireland is committed to contributing to sustainable food tourism benefiting local communities and safeguarding the future livelihoods of local people.
-We encourage our customers to respect our local way of life, the integrity of our local cultures and their social institutions, to conserve plants and animals, protected areas and landscapes and comply with local, national and international laws and regulations.
-Good Food Ireland works closely with business partners, government agencies and other organisations to support a sustainable future for our country.
-As the industry continues to develop and grow, Ireland is embracing a strategic framework where environmental protection and economic competitiveness are equal and complementary; one will not be achieved without the other.
-Good Food Ireland is embedded in local communities across our island.
-Our future as an island begins in the earth beneath us and the sea around us.
+Good Food Ireland is committed to sustainable food tourism, supporting Irelands' farmers, food producers and fishermen, benefiting local communities and safeguarding the future livelihoods of local people.
+We encourage you to respect our way of life, the integrity of our local cultures and their social institutions, to conserve plants and animals, protected areas and landscapes and comply with our local, national and international laws and regulations.

 Good Food Ireland - A Legacy - 10 Year Celebration 2006 -2016